CSCI-1101-TTh12-F22/week6lab/README.md

 ### Functions that return a value

-1a.
+1.
+a.
 Write a function that takes three integer arguments and PRINTS OUT the smallest value.

-1b.
+b.
 Write a function that takes three integer arguments and RETURNS the smallest value.
 Have your `main()` function call this function three times, each time saving the return value to a variable.
 Then print out all three values in one print statement.

-1c.
+c.
 Do the same as 1b, but in `main(`) don't save the return values out to variables.
 Instead, provide the function calls as arguments in `print()`.

 2. Write a function that take two strings and returns a string containing the common characters in those two strings.
 In the `main()` function, print out the return value in two different ways.